marduSwanepoel/simple-scala-bootstrap/README.md

 ---
 # Simple Scala Bootstrap
-The *Simple Scala Bootstrap* project is an open-source project created to provide developers with a quick and simple way to get a Scala service with the basic functionality required, running.
+The *Simple Scala Bootstrap* project is an open-source project created to provide developers with a quick and simple way to get a Scala service with the most essential functionality required, running.

 The project consists of two parts, each contributing to the ultimate purpose of getting you running as soon as possible:
 - *Simple Scala* Util Library